He is my refuge and my fortress, my God in whom I trust.

 The NSPCC helpline can offer advice and guidance, and follow up on your concerns with the appropriate channels on your behalf (anonymously if you prefer).
 If you believe a child is in immediate danger, call 999.

-The DSL (Designated Safeguarding Lead) at St Joseph's is our Headteacher Mrs Rebecca Maguire.
+The DSL (Designated Safeguarding Lead) at St Joseph's is our Acting Headteacher Mrs. Samantha Golding.

 The DSL can be contacted in this capacity via the email address email@example.com

-At St Joseph's we have three Level 3 trained Deputy DSL's: Mrs Samantha Golding, Mrs Gill Colley and Mrs May Dixon, they can be contacted via the school office.
+At St Joseph's we have two Level 3 trained Deputy DSL's: Mrs Gill Colley and Mrs May Dixon, they can be contacted via the school office.